STRESS IN DOGS AND CATS

 Your dog or cat can show different stress signals when he experiences stress.
 Some examples:

 It is important to take the context into account.
 If your dog yawns after sleeping, he probably yawns because he just woke up and not because he is stressed at that moment.

 A medical procedure and pain after surgery can already cause stress for your pet, so you want to prevent extra stress for him during recovery.
 It’s important to cover and protect the problem area after surgery.
 However, by restricting the pet’s head with an e-collar, sounds are amplified, movement is restricted, and dogs and cats will bump into furniture.
 This often results in more stress.
 That is why we have developed animal-friendly alternatives to an e-collar.

-The Recovery Suit® Dog and Cat is a professional alternative to an e-collar.
+The Recovery Suit® Dog and Cat is a professional alternative to a pet cone.
 The Recovery Suit® covers and protects the problem area against licking, biting and/or scratching instead of covering the pet’s entire head.
 If the problem area is on the dog’s front leg(s), the Recovery Sleeve® or Recovery Double Sleeves® offer the right protection.

 The Recovery Sleeve® and Recovery Double Sleeves® can also be very useful to reduce stress after a medical procedure.
 Thanks to the adjustable closure and soft stretch band, the sleeves offer a gentle pressure around the dog’s chest.
 This pressure offers a calming effect for most dogs.
 In this way, the front leg sleeve covers the problem area, but could also reduce stress or anxiety.